 The Nights Were incredibly Cold

 Yes Kilimanjaro is in Africa but boy is it cold at the top of that mountain.
 The best tip I picked up before I left was to take an aluminium water bottle and fill that at night instead of using your water quota for tea.
-The hot water turned it into an incredible hot water bottle and kept me warm until morning.
+I took a Sigg bottle and the hot water turned it into an incredible hot water bottle and kept me warm until morning.
 When I woke up I popped two High 5 electrolytes in to start getting my fluids on board for the day.
 The hot water bottle trip is something I use on trips now.

 It’s more about the journey